-In a medium sauce pan add strawberries, sugar and cornstarch, cook over medium heat until thickened (I left a little juice) approximately 10 minutes, remove to a medium-sized bowl and let cool completely.
+- In a medium sauce pan add the strawberries, sugar and cornstarch, cook over medium heat until thickened approximately 10 minutes, remove to a medium-sized bowl and let cool completely.
 It will thicken even more as it cools.

-Remove dough from fridge, knead the dough a couple of times to soften it up on a lightly floured surface.
+- Remove the dough from the fridge, knead the dough a couple of times to soften it up.
+Place the dough on a floured flat surface.

-Roll out 1/2 the dough (easier to work with) at a time to ⅛ inch thickness (or a little thicker if you prefer) and cut out with medium to large cookie cutters.
+- Roll out 1/2 the dough (easier to work with) at a time to ⅛ inch thickness (or a little thicker if you prefer) and cut out with medium to large cookie cutters.
 Flower, shape or heart or even round.

-In the middle of each cookie add approximately 1 teaspoon of strawberry filling depending on the size, top with a second cookie and seal with fingers dipped in water if necessary.
+- In the middle of each cookie add approximately 1-2 teaspoons of strawberry filling depending on the size, top with a second cookie and seal the edges with fingers dipped in water.

-Continue until all cut outs are complete (and 2 or 3 tarts if desired).
+- Continue until all the cut outs are complete.

-Bake for approximately 13-15 minutes, (cookies should not be golden, tarts approximately 5 minutes longer).
-Let cool slightly on cookie sheet and then move to a wire rack, dust with powdered sugar if desired before serving.
+- Bake for approximately 12-15 minutes, until lightly golden, (if you make tarts they will need approximately 5 minutes longer).
+Let cool 5-10 minutes on the baking sheet then move to a wire rack to cool completely, dust with powdered sugar before serving.
 Enjoy!

-** Depending on size of cutter makes approximately 10 sandwich cookies, 3 tarts, I also made small cut out cookies with leftover dough.
+** Depending on size of cutter the recipe makes approximately 10 sandwich cookies and 1-3 tarts.